-B. Other Named Plaintiffs
+B. Other Named Plaintiffs18

-24. Plaintiff Baldemar Barajas Santoyo is a 47-year-old citizen of Mexico who has been detained by ICE in Calhoun since February 12, 2020.
-As a result of the conditions of confinement at Calhoun, Mr. Barajas is at high risk of contracting COVID-19.
+30. Plaintiff Baldemar Barajas Santoyo is a 47-year-old citizen of Mexico who was detained by ICE in Calhoun between February 12, 2020 until May 20, 2020.19 As a result of the conditions of confinement at Calhoun, Mr. Barajas is at high risk of contracting COVID-19.